Marx Hall Library

 Access to University Libraries

 Your PUID is required for entrance to every library on campus, and it is useful to carry it at all times.
-To activate your PUID card so that the library may issue you books, please take your new PUID to the main desk at Firestone Library, where a barcode will be activated on your card for this purpose.
+To activate your PUID card so that the library may issue books to you, please take your new PUID to the main desk at Firestone Library, where a barcode will be activated on your card for this purpose.